sruthi-dindu/sruthi-lakshmi/README.md

-Contains references for data structures
-Fundamental implementation of a Python program, which involves using Flask, REST API, and Tkinter GUI.
+Contains references for data structures and Fundamental implementation of a Python program, which involves using Flask, REST API, and Tkinter GUI.